 Their habitat tends to include the plains, any forested areas, and deserts.
 Coyotes are commonly known for their howling.
 They are nocturnal creatures and use this method to communicate their location to their group and family.

-As their habitats are continually being taken over by the growth of the human population, coyotes are adapting and moving closer to city areas to survive and find food sources.
+As the human population is taking over their habitats, coyotes adapt and move closer to city areas to survive and find food sources.

 We all know the old cartoon of Wiley Coyote never being able to catch his quick and quirky counterpart, the Roadrunner.
 In reality, a roadrunner can only reach speeds of up to 20mph.
 Our fearless coyote, on the other hand, has been clocked at a whopping 43mph!
 That bird never stood a chance, acme products, or not.